alexander-williamson/playground-snowpark-container-services/README.md

 ## 404 Not Found

-This can be caused by 'server_session_keep_alive' not being set to 'true' in the connector initialisation parameters.
+This can be caused by `server_session_keep_alive` not being set to `true` in the connector initialisation parameters.
 Many thanks to Thanos Bantis for this suggestion.

 ## Links